subvertnormality/mosaic/README.md

 Want to harmonize the scale across all channels?
 Here's how with the global scale editor:

-To accessing the editor, press and hold any scale select button.
+To accessing the global scale editor, press and hold any scale select button.
 You'll be presented with a streamlined grid offering a few clear options.
 On this page, you can define a global scale by pressing on the scale fader or global scale trigs using the trig lock technique.
 These will be consistent across all channels.
 This is great for crafting harmonized chord sequences.
 Again, to deactive the global scale, simply press the currently selected scale.

 Scales apply in the following priority order: